brillout/wildcard-api/readme.md

-Wildcard is new but already used in production at several projects, every release is assailed against a heavy suit of automated tests, its author is responsive, and issues are fixed within 1-2 days.
+Wildcard is new but already used in production at several projects, every release is assailed against a heavy suit of automated tests, its author is responsive and issues are fixed within 1-2 days.

 <br/>